mkjmkumar/operation-manual-generation/instructions/instructions.md

 - **Werkzeug**: A comprehensive WSGI web application library.

 Image and Video Processing
+- **OpenCV**: A Python wrapper, used for video processing tasks.
-- **ffmpeg-python**: A Python wrapper for FFmpeg, used for video processing tasks.
+- **ffmpeg-python**: A Python wrapper, used for video processing tasks.
-- **Pillow**: The Python Imaging Library adds image processing capabilities to your Python interpreter.
 - **pytesseract**: An OCR tool for Python that recognizes text from images.

 Development Tools
 - **python-dotenv**: Loads environment variables from a `.env` file into `os.environ`, helping in managing configurations.

-Installation
-This project depends on several system packages:
-- **FFmpeg**: For handling video files.
+Installation and packaged being used so far

+For Text Detection:
+1. Pytesseract (OCR engine) is being used for:
+-   Converting image to text
+-   Getting text coordinates
+-   Detecting text locations

+2. For Web Application:
+-   Flask (Python web framework) is handling:
+-   File uploads
+-   API endpoints
+-   Web routing
+3. For Frontend:
-- **Tesseract-OCR**: An OCR engine for image recognition tasks.
+-   TailwindCSS for styling
+-   Vanilla JavaScript for interactions
+All the image processing (highlighting, boxing, and arrowing) is being done with OpenCV.
+The main image processing pipeline is:
+4. Pytesseract finds text and coordinates
+5. OpenCV draws rectangles, highlights, and arrows
+6. OpenCV saves the processed image

-8. **Error Tracking and Monitoring**
+7. **Error Tracking and Monitoring**
 We want to ensure our app is running smoothly in production:
 TBD